Updated July 24, 2022.

 Want another way to save room in your liquids bag?
 Bring solid sunscreen, too!
 This kind is reef safe to boot!

 Sunscreen should also go in this category, so you might want to bring extra!
-Here’s everything you’ll need for a day at the beaches (black, green, or white sand) on the Big Island:
+Here’s everything you’ll need for a day at the beaches (black, green, or white sand) on the Island of Hawai’i:

 Sure, you can rent snorkel gear, but if you’re trying to save a little cash, you might also consider bringing your own!